New Years Deals:

 Extreme Performance Wheels

 Outer wheels are the way for experienced riders who wish to ride at fast speeds, over long distances, and with extreme performance.
 Outer wheels are distinguished by high torque motors or high-speed motors, enormous 100V battery packs, and weights ranging from 60 to 100 lbs or more in some cases.
 Expert wheels are beginning to appear on the market equipped with complete suspension systems, allowing them to cross more challenging terrain.
 On the other hand, expert wheels are only for advanced riders who are confident in their ability to ride them securely.
-We strongly advise novice riders to begin with either a beginner or an advanced wheel to learn the basics of riding.
+We strongly advise novice riders to begin with either a beginner or an advanced wheel to learn the riding basics.

 - Power: 2,600 – 3,500